SiddhBamb/engage-ai/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-_This is an experiment showcasing the Multimodal Live API, not an official Google product.
-We’ll do our best to support and maintain this experiment but your mileage may vary.
-We encourage open sourcing projects as a way of learning from each other.
-Please respect our and other creators' rights, including copyright and trademark rights when present, when sharing these works and creating derivative work.
-If you want more info on Google's policy, you can find that [here](https://developers.google.com/terms/site-policies)._